Frequently Asked Questions

 - Operate a national, toll-free, 24-hour missing child hotline;

 - Provide assistance to families/legal guardians and law enforcement agencies in locating and recovering missing and exploited children;

 - Operate the CyberTipline® for online reporting of the sexual victimization of children and inappropriate sexual content (34 U.S.C. §11293).

 What is the definition of a missing child?

-Federal law (42 U.S.C. § 5772) defines a "missing child" as "any individual less than 18 years of age whose whereabouts are unknown to such individual's legal custodian."
+Federal law (34 U.S.C. §11292) defines a "missing child" as "any individual less than 18 years of age whose whereabouts are unknown "to the child's parent or legal guardian".
 This broad definition includes children who may have been abducted by a non-family member, wrongfully taken or retained by a person related to them, wandered away from a safe environment and become lost, been displaced by disaster, run away from a home, foster home, or state care facility, or otherwise have gone missing for any reason at all.
 NCMEC's Missing Children Division can assist with any of these categories.
 In some jurisdictions, state law expands on the broad federal definition and provides further guidance on how agencies should treat missing child cases in their state.

 Is there any kind of waiting period for reporting a missing child?